An Introduction to Demand Responsive Transport

-Mobile transportation apps are facilitating the combined use of multiple modes of transportation, helping passengers plan and book their journey.
-The growth of Mobility-as-a-Service (MaaS) solutions, which integrate various modes of transport into a single platform, is changing the way passengers commute.
+Smart mobility apps are facilitating the combined use of multiple modes of transportation, helping passengers plan and book their journey.
+The growth of Mobility-as-a-Service (MaaS) solutions, which integrate multiple modes of transport into a single platform, is changing the way passengers commute.
 But millions of people who live in rural areas or are mobility impaired, cannot benefit from this new technology.
 Read on to learn more about Demand Responsive Transport (DRT), its benefits, challenges, and future growth potential.

 Demand Responsive Transport (DRT) is an emerging form of transport characterized by its passenger-oriented nature.
 It is a combination of regular public transit and personalized taxi services, usually serving areas that lack traditional or frequent public transport services.

 DRT often operates as a shared-ride transport solution between pick-up and drop-off locations, according to passenger needs.
 Passengers demand fast, simple, personalized service.
 As a software solution, it can combine demand-responsive services with a mobile app to respond to this demand.